Poikilos/integratoredu/README.md

 * (2017-11-17) (put call to show_billing_cycle_preview inside check for "reports" mode) avoid repeatedly showing result of username+' does not have permission to access '+mode+' in this section' in console when user doesn't have reports permission for section
 * (2017-11-17) (changed all instances of "for (i=" to "for (var i=") fix infinite loop in history
 * (2017-11-17) (added parenthesis to quantity matching case in split-entry route to fix logic) prevent split-entry from trying to write values where index is out of range (causes yaml to write bad yaml syntax with html tag denoting error)
+	* (2017-11-20) add option to change last name with one space to last name with no space (in case of entry error or mobile device auto error)--example: suggests changing mc donald to McDonald (and does capitalization automatically), but only when there is only one space
 * (2017-11-17) (for transaction entry loading (all instances of yaml.read* pertaining to transactions) always create and use item.tmp.date and item.tmp.date check for stated_date or stated_time too (get_date_or_stated_date), and if still null, derive time from 6-character+ext filename and derive date from path) duplicate detection should not check different days in case of malformed record; also directly resolves (incorrectly diagnosed bug): mark as...Duplicate... button shoud not appear if either item_i or dup_index are in wrong date folder
 * (2017-11-17) (!) only write ctime if write_mode is "create" (and consolidated code for generated field and added warning for unknown write_mode)
 * (2017-11-17) (use get_date_or_stated_date instead of path for *item.tmp.year, *item.tmp.month, and *item.tmp.day) split-entry was putting new date instead of old date into new entries